ProjPossibility/2014-CSUN-Cam4Blind/README.md

 * Centering portraits
 * Light detection and auto-flash

+##Voice Commands

+1. Commands to take a picture
+(Also you can press the screen at anytime to take a picture)
+  * ”Take Picture”
+  * ”Picture”
+2. Selfie mode
+  * ”Selfie”
+3. To exit selfie mode
+  * ”Exit selfie”
+  * ”Exit”
+3. Face Detection
+(Detects the number of faces in the picture and says the number)
+  * ”Detect”
+  * ”Detection”
+  * ”Face”
+  * ”Face Detection”
+4. Filter
+(Allows You to apply a filter to the last picture taken)
+  * ”Filter Mode”
+  * ”Filter”
+5. Help
+(Gives you a list of available commands)
+  * ”Help”
+6. Social media
+(Allows you to share the last picture you took)
+  * ”FaceBook”
+  * ”Twitter”
+  * ”Instagram”
+7. Options
+(Allows you to change differen’t settings and switch between voice or silent mode)
+  * ”Settings”
+  * ”Options”
+8. Once inside options you can change the following
+  * Voice Mode
+  1. ”Voice”
+  2. ”Voice off”
+  3. ”Communication off”
+  4. ”Communication mode off”
+9. To leave the options menus
+  * ”Exit”
+  * "Exit options”
+8. To exit the app
+  * ”Close”
+  * ”Close app”
+  * ”Shut down”
+  * ”Shut down app”

 ## Documentation
 Check out the documentation located in the Docs folder or [online](http://projpossibility.github.io/2014-CSUN-Cam4Blind/)